Duolabs/PushNotifications/README.md

 Push Notification using Embarcadero Rad Studio Tokyo 10.2.3 on Android and Apple Deviced written in C++ and Delphi.

-Premise:
+# Premise:
 This project is based on C++ code and Delphi code.
 The main core application is meant to be developed in C++ using Delphi code as separate units to accomplish to the result.
 This document is dedicated to all those who tried hard to make their own Push Notification using Embarcadero Rad Studio and it is tested on version Tokyo 10.2.3 with an Android SM-520 (Galaxy  A5) and iPhone X (iOS 11.4.1)

+* A detailed Guide can be found in the DOC Directory

-File needed:
+_File needed:

 • Delphi

 DW.iOSapi.UserNotifications.pas
 DW.iOSapi.UserNotifications.hpp